labex-labs/open-source-labs/python/python-mastery/lab-ex8-4-yield-statements/en/step3.md

         print("Follow generator cleanup complete")
 ```

-Save the file after creating it.
+In this code, we first define a custom `TimeoutError` class.
+The `timeout_handler` function is used to raise this error when a timeout occurs.
+The `follow` function is a generator that reads a file and yields new lines.
+If a timeout is specified, it sets up an alarm using the `signal` module.
+If there's no new data in the file, it waits for a short time before trying again.
+The `try - except - finally` block is used to handle different exceptions and ensure proper cleanup.

+After writing the code, save the file.

 ## Experimenting with the Robust File Monitoring System

-Let's test our improved file monitoring system.
-Open a terminal and run the Python interpreter:
+Now, let's test our improved file monitoring system.
+Open a terminal and run the Python interpreter with the following commands:

 ```bash
 cd ~/project